Beuth-Erdelt/DBMS-Benchmarker/README.md

 ### Statistics

 Currently the following statistics are computed:
+* Sensitive to outliers
   * Mean
   * Standard deviation
   * Coefficient of variation
+* Insensitive to outliers
+  * Mean
+  * Interquartile range
   * Quartile coefficient of dispersion
-* Interquartile range

 ## Usage